Top Toronto Festivals Can Be Found Throughout The Year

 #1 – CNE (in August, culminating with the Air Show on Labour Day weekend)

-The Canadian National Exhibition (CNE) is Toronto’s signal that the summer is coming to an end.
+A visit to the Canadian National Exhibition (CNE) is Toronto’s signal that the summer is coming to an end.
 As a kid, this was the only amusement park game in town.
 We knew that after “the Ex”, we would be back to school.
 They built the huge new amusement park at Canada’s Wonderland (open all summer).
-Then the rides at the CNE seemed to pale by comparison for older visitors.
-But the children’s rides and the Midway still draw crowds.
-The Food Building has always been a big draw offering a chance to sample a broad variety of food.
-Even if there are less and less “free” samples each year.

-Visiting the CNE has dwindled to an occasional visit for us.
+We like to go back to the Toronto CNE to see what is new.And to remember our childhood past.
 But the annual big Toronto Airshow at the CNE is still a big draw.
 From our condo on the lake, we can easily bicycle along the lakeshore for a view.
 Or we can head up to the 47th floor roof terrace and feel even closer to the planes!
 The sound of fighter jets still makes my blood soar!

 So Many Things To Do In Toronto